+You could also create raised beds and fill these with topsoil and compost.
 All planting is seasonal so the sooner you decide what you would like in the garden the better.
 You can then create a planting schedule so you know what needs to be planted throughout the year.

 Choosing your hardscape materials

 A couple of things to note if you are using gravel.
 Hard wearing chippings such as basalt, granite, flint or quartz are more suitable for use in areas that will be driven over or that receive high volumes of foot traffic.
 These products also take longer to discolour so are better for use in damper areas too.

 Paving or decking work well under seating areas and both are easy to clean with a power hose if there are any spills!
 If you want to design a garden with ultimate low maintenance, then we recommend porcelain.
 It can be quite expensive but it is an absolute dream all year round.

 If you want a seating area, again there are a huge range of colours and styles available.
 Choose something that compliments your colour scheme and fits your space.

 Outside lights are a great way to ensure your flower beds or focal points are lit beautifully at night.
 Lights can also help you to enjoy your outside space even when the sun has gone down.